Constraining Disk-to-Corona Power Transfer Fraction, Soft X-ray Excess Origin, and Black Hole Spin Population of Type-1

 \subsubsection{Mrk~279}

-The \xmm{}/\nustar{} spectra of Mrk~279 show two narrow lines at $\sim$~6.38\keV{} and $\sim$~6.95\keV{} corresponding to Fe~K$_{\alpha}$ and Fe~K$_{\beta}$ emission lines, respectively, one broad Fe~K emission line of width $\sim$0.24\keV{} in the 6$-$7\keV{}, a mild Compton hump above 15\keV{}, and a soft X-ray excess below 2\keV{} (Fig.~A1).
+The \xmm{}/\nustar{} spectra of Mrk~279 show two narrow lines at $\sim$6.38\keV{} and $\sim$6.98\keV{} corresponding to Fe~K$_{\alpha}$ and Fe~K$_{\beta}$ emission cores, respectively, one broad Fe~K emission line of width $\sim$0.24\keV{} in the 6$-$7\keV{} band, a Compton hump above 15\keV{}, and soft X-ray excess below $\sim$2\keV{} (Fig.~A1).
 The broad Fe~K emission line is modeled by relativistic disk reflection ({\tt relxillCp}), which has a significance of $>$99.99\% with $\Delta {\rm DIC}=44.0>10$.
 The modeling of the Compton hump by distant reflection ({\tt xillverCp}) or relativistic reflection ({\tt relxillCp}) is found to be significant with $\Delta {\rm DIC}= 70.6$ and 68.4, respectively, and has a confidence level of $>$99.99\%.
 Therefore, to fit the hard X-ray (3$-$78\keV{}) spectra of the source, we employ the model {\tt TBabs*(relxillCp$+$xillverCp$+$nthComp)}, which provided the best-fit with $\chi^{2}/\rm{dof}=1031.3/956$.
-Here the two narrow Fe~K emission lines and part of the Compton hump are modeled by the distant reflection {\tt xillverCp}, and the relativistic disk reflection model {\tt relxillCp} fits the broad Fe~K emission and most of the Compton hump.
-The extrapolation of the hard X-ray best-fit spectral model represents the broadband (0.3$-$78\keV{}) X-ray spectra well with $\chi^{2}/\rm{dof}=1376.9/1181$.
-We did not see any additional features or structural residuals in the whole energy band.
-To test the warm coronal origin of soft X-ray excess, we added the warm Comptonization model {\tt compTT} to the model {\tt TBabs*(compTT+relxillCp+xillverCp+nthComp)} best fits the broadband spectra of the source with $\chi^{2}/\rm{dof}=1307.6/1170$ and ${\rm DIC}_{\rm with~WC}=1413.0$, where both {\tt compTT} and {\tt relxillCp} contribute to the soft X-ray excess.
-The presence of warm Comptonization is significant with a confidence level of $>$99.99\%, which is further supported by our Bayesian analysis with the difference between the Deviance Information Criteria without and with warm Comptonization is $\Delta {\rm DIC}={\rm DIC}_{\rm without~WC}-{\rm DIC}_{\rm with~WC}= 1463.2-1413.0 =50.2 > 10$.
+Here, the two narrow Fe~K emission line cores and most of the Compton hump are modeled by the distant reflection ({\tt xillverCp}) model, and the relativistic disk reflection ({\tt relxillCp}) model fits the broad Fe~K emission and part of the Compton hump.
+The extrapolation of the hard X-ray best-fit model can fit the broadband (0.3$-$78\keV{}) X-ray spectra well with $\chi^{2}/\rm{dof}=1376.9/1181$.
+However, there are some excess residuals in the soft X-ray band, which may indicate the need for an extra soft X-ray component.
+We then add the warm Comptonization ({\tt compTT}) model and find that the model {\tt TBabs*(compTT+relxillCp+xillverCp+nthComp)} best fits the broadband spectra of the source with $\chi^{2}/\rm{dof}=1307.6/1170$ and ${\rm DIC}_{\rm with~WC}=1413.0$, where both {\tt compTT} and {\tt relxillCp} contribute to the soft X-ray excess.
+The presence of warm Comptonization is significant with a confidence level of $>$99.99\%, which is further supported by our Bayesian analysis with the difference between the Deviance Information Criteria without and with warm Comptonization is $\Delta {\rm DIC}={\rm DIC}_{\rm without~WC}-{\rm DIC}_{\rm with~WC}=1463.2-1413.0 =50.2 > 10$.
 The broadband \xmm{}/\nustar{} spectra, the best-fit count spectral model along with all components, and the residual plot are shown in Fig.~A2.
 We plot the best-fit averaged spectral energy flux model with {\tt compTT}, {\tt relxillCp}, {\tt xillverCp}, and {\tt nthComp} components in Fig.~A3.